Jayantdhaintry/Jayantdhaintry/README.md

 - 📚  Always eager to learn stuff.
 - 🔭 I’m currently working on small Ml and Object Detection projects.
-- 🌱 I’m currently learning the backend frame works using nodejs.
+- 🌱 I’m currently learning building Ml model using TensorFlow.
 - 👯 I’m looking forward to contribute in open source.
 - 📫 You can reach me through my mail : ________________
 - ⚡ Fun fact: I am a learner and wants to be the same throughout my life 😉.